DigiArea/maple-www-module/README.md

 [Maple WWW](http://digi-area.com/light/MapleWWW/) is a technology that brings Maple Worksheets to the World Wide Web.
 Maple WWW is made with Closure IDE.

 Maple WWW Module is a Maple module to prepare Maple Worksheets for Maple WWW.
-See more information in the [Maple WWW Getting Started](http://digi-area.com/light/MapleWWW/getting-started.php).
+See more information in the [Maple WWW Documentation](http://digi-area.com/light/MapleWWW/guide/).
 Maple WWW Module is made with [Maple IDE](http://digi-area.com/CasStudio/Maple/).

 #### Downloading